 Dealing with Violent, Threatening, or Worrisome Behaviour at McGill

-The Charter of Students’ Rights states that the University has an obligation “to maintain safe and suitable conditions of learning and study” and “to ensure that adequate measures are taken to protect the security of students on University property” (Articles 7 and 8, Charter of Students’ Rights, Handbook on Student Rights and Responsibilities, on the Secretariat website).
+The Charter of Students’ Rights states that the University has an obligation “to maintain safe and suitable conditions of learning and study” and “to ensure that adequate measures are taken to protect the security of students on University property” (Articles 7 and 8, Charter of Students’ Rights, Policies on Student Rights and Responsibilities, on the Secretariat website).